lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 To check the health of your hard drive or solid state drive on the :menuselection:`Device --> SMART Status` or by right clicking on the device in the side pane :menuselection:`Smart Status`.
 The field :guilabel:`SMART status` shows the overall health of your drive or if it has detected any problems.
 The field :guilabel:`Model` shows the model number of your particular drive.
 The field :guilabel:`Temperture` shows the temperture of your drive but it is bad for it to be too hot.
 The field :guilabel:`Bad sectors` show how many sectors on your drive are no longer functioning.
 The field :guilabel:`Powered on for` shows how long your drive has been powered on.
 To see how many times your machine has rebooted with the drive look at the :guilabel:`Power cycles` field.
 The :guilabel:`Self tests field` is for if the drive has completed its self tests.
 The field :guilabel:`Overall assessment` shows your overall status of the drive.

 Below is having a list of the raw values of smart on the drive some of which can be vendor specific or depend on each drive.
+One important one on spinning discs is to realize if the :guilabel:`Reallocated Sectors Count`  which if nonzero likely means immenant drive failure.

 .. image::  smart-status.png